-What chemical hair relaxer or straightening companies may be linked to uterine cancer, fibroids and endometriosis?
+What chemical hair relaxer or straightening companies may be linked to uterine and ovarian cancer?

 There are many products, but some of the more prominent companies include L’Oréal, SoftSheen Carson, Strength of Nature, Dabur, and Namaste Laboratories.
 Some of the product lines include: Soft & Beautiful, Motions, TCB Naturals, Just For Me, Olive Oil Girls, Optimum, Dark and Lovely

-Why are African American and Latino women more likely to get uterine cancer, endometriosis and fibroids?
+Why are African American and Latino women more likely to get uterine cancer?

 It's believed that an irritated scalp from the hair relaxing kits leads to harmful chemicals entering the body.
 Since African American and Latina women are the most frequent users of these products, they see the highest associated increase in this cancer, although all women may become victims as well.

 My family member or I have used hair relaxers or straighteners.
 Do I have a claim?